geraintpalmer/Presentations/PyConNamibia2016/notes.md

 This is where computer simulation comes in.

-Remember the M/M/1 queue.
+---

+Mathematically, the simplest queue to consider is an M/M/1 queue shown here.
+In this queue, customers arrive randomly according to the Poisson distribution (that is their inter-arrival times are random according to the exponential distribution), there is only one server, and service times are random according to the exponential distribution.

 Imagine if customer arrive randomly 4 every hour, and services take roughly every 15 minutes.
 We don't expect any queue right?
 Let's use the library Ciw to find out.

 ---